DougallWinship/deform/docs/Examples.md

 * DB model systems can easily be used but are not directly supported.
 * Validation is the responsibility of the user, however there is a convenient setErrors(...) method to which any validation errors can be sent, this matches fields to their Component and displays any issues.

-TODO: - make this section more useful with examples etc.